 In the 1700s, the world order was still pretty much unchanged.
 In North America, the conflicts were larger and more organized.
 The French, British, and Indians, and later the Revolutionary Americans, fought, negotiated, made treaties, juggling for authority and territory.
 The Indians chose and changed sides just as did the Europeans as necessity and advantage seemed to dictate.
 They all still subscribed to the need for conquest and retribution.
 Those inclined to peaceful relations never seemed to maintain control.
 So no moral high ground here for anyone.

 In the 1800's the tide turned against the Indians.
 The Louisiana Purchase and the War of 1812 pretty much settled the European claims in America.
 The British claimed Canada and the North West, the Spanish the South West and Mexico.
 New American immigrants pressed across the Appalachians and into the deep South.
 They were a rough bunch, used to centuries of war in Europe.
 The world-wide order was still conquest and retribution, but now the Indians were not equal players.
 They were forced westward and onto reservations, and relieved of land in questionable deals.
 The peaceable Indians and family settlers were caught in the middle.
-There was a moment of hope mid-century when families migrating to the West and the Indians along the route operated together in normal commercial relationships, as Indians provided ferry crossings and sold food to the travelers.
-But awakening to the obvious loss of prominence by the Indians, and bad behavior on both sides killed the hope.
+There was a moment of hope mid-century when families migrating to the West and the Indians along the route operated together in normal commercial relationships, as Indians provided ferry crossings and sold food.
+But the Indians awakening to their loss of prominence, and bad behavior on both sides killed the hope.
 By the end of the century the Indians were conquered peoples.

 In the 1900's the Indian population melted into the general population or languished on reservations.
 In the later half of the century, some tribes reasserted sovereignty over tribal or reservation lands, but many still remained wards of the state.